Latvia: Weather Overview

 The vibrant coastal capital of Riga has beautiful winding cobblestone streets and Art Nouveau architecture.
 Lying slightly further inland you will find the enchanting city of Sigulda which has long been known locally as the 'Switzerland of Latvia', because of its position in the Gauja Valley and the medieval castles that dot the region.

-While Riga is the largest city in Latvia and also the most popular, if you have the time there are many beautiful cities to visit across the country.
+While Riga is the largest city in Latvia and also the most popular if you have the time there are many beautiful cities to visit across the country.
 If you head inland you should visit the towns of Aluksne and Rezekne which lie in interior Latvia near Russia.
 If you choose to visit these cities then itâs best to organise your trip in the months outside of winter - as they lie further from the sea the winter months can see very extreme weather.
-You could also visit the towns of Liepaja, which lies on the west coast, or Ventapils, which sits in a more northerly location on the coast upon the Irbe Strait.
+You could also visit the towns of Liepaja, which lies on the west coast, or Ventspils, which sits in a more northerly location on the coast upon the Irbe Strait.

 Latvia is located in Northern Europe upon the coasts of the Baltic Sea.
 It lies south of Estonia, north of Lithuania and to the west of Belarus and Russia.
 As travellers search for undiscovered destinations, Latvia is becoming more and more popular.

 During the Soviet period, Latvia experienced heavy industrialisation and a huge influx of immigrants, mainly from Russia.
 Latvia claimed its independence in 1991 and Russia withdrew its military forces in 1994.
-Since then the country has undergone a transformed itslef, joining NATO and the European Union in 2004 and implementing strict language and citizenship laws.
+Since then the country has undergone a transformed itself, joining NATO and the European Union in 2004 and implementing strict language and citizenship laws.
 In 2004 the Government introduced controversial reforms to restrict the use of the Russian language in schools and in 2006 a law was brought it that those who failed a Latvian language test three times will be denied citizenship.